-- (a) The Operator shall amend the MEL after any applicable change to the MMEL within ninety (90) days from the published date. - (b) Following the embodiment of a modification having an impact on the MEL, the operator shall amend the MEL accordingly.
+- (a) The Operator shall amend the MEL after any applicable change to the MMEL and submit to the CAA within sixty ninety (90) days for approval. - (b) Following the embodiment of a modification (e.g. STC etc.) an AD, Bulletins or a CAA requirement having an impact on the MEL, the operator shall amend the MEL accordingly.